Schiller memorial

 What should I wear?

-Comfortable clothing and walking shoes are recommended, as visitors may wish to explore the surrounding area.
-Dress according to the season for the best experience.
+Comfortable clothing and shoes are advisable, especially if you plan to explore other attractions in the area.
+Dress according to the season for optimal comfort.